apache/metron/metron-platform/metron-common/README.md

   * Description: Computes the base-2 shannon entropy of a string.
   * Input:
     * input - String
-  * Returns: The base-2 shannon entropy of the string.
+  * Returns: The base-2 shannon entropy of the string (https://en.wikipedia.org/wiki/Entropy_(information_theory)#Definition).
 The unit of this is bits.

 ### `SPLIT`
   * Description: Splits the string by the delimiter.